 I didn’t take photos of all the steps, so hopefully you can follow along using my drawings.

 Have your supplies ready?
 I’m going to give you fair warning that this project takes a lot of glue.
-Also, don’t skimp on the base of the jellyfish.
-The base will have to support 6 LED battery packs, which hold 4 AA batteries a piece.
+Also, don’t skimp with the glue on the base of the jellyfish.
+The base will have to support the LED battery packs, which hold 4 AA batteries a piece.

-5. Wrap shimmer fabric over the bubble wrap and glue just under the brim.
-Keep the center of the base clear of any fabric.
+Step 5.
+Wrap shimmer fabric over the bubble wrap and glue just under the brim.
+Keep the center of the base clear of any fabric so the small bowl and hat can be glued on.

-6. Flip the hat over and glue the small bowl into the center of the base.
+Step 6.
+Flip the hat over and glue the small bowl into the center of the base.
 Glue the baseball cap into the center of the bowl.
 Use lots of glue here.
 You may need to cut the brim of the cap so that it doesn’t stick out from the base.
 Also, you may want to sew straps onto the sides of the cap before gluing it in to help secure the cap under the chin.
-Glue the battery pack down – make sure the cover of the pack is facing up.
+Now, glue the battery pack down – make sure the cover of the pack is facing out so you can change the batteries.
 Let this dry completely before moving on.

-8. Glue fringe to the outside of the small inner bowl and outer edge of the base.
+Step 8.
+Glue fringe to the bottom outside edge of the small inner bowl.
+Next, glue fringe under the outside edge of the base (the large plate).
 Let this dry.

-9. Cut ribbon to varying lengths and glue ribbon randomly to the underside of the base.
-Try to keep the opaque ribbons away from the front, as these can block vision.
+Step 9.
+Cut ribbon to varying lengths and glue ribbon randomly to the underside of the base, keeping the ribbon strips inside of the fringe.
+When gluing on the ribbon strips, try to keep the opaque ribbons away from the face area, as these can block vision.

-11. You’re all done!
-Plop it on the head of the trick-or-treater and you have a lighted Jellyfish Halloween Costume.
+Step 11.
+You’re all done!
+Have the wearer put on a black outfit, plop on the jellyfish hat, and you have a lighted Jellyfish Halloween Costume.
 Here’s my goofball trick-or-treater….

+If you have any questions, leave them in the comments below.
 What are your kids dressing up as for Halloween?
-Are you making their costume or buying?
+Are you making their costume or buying it?

 Erlene, I think turned out really cute, and I love the added detail of the lights!
 I’m going to include your jellyfish costume in my Merry Monday Features next week 🙂